alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 I have half an hour to present the project’s objectives and discuss potential angles with the PDRAs.
 - For the remaining two white papers, I will approach the writing as the first/lead author (as BM said I should) and get input where required, rather than expecting collaborative writing from the start (even with prepared notes available before anyone opens the doc).

+MS: These sound like a good way forward - a good risk mitigation idea.

 ### Notes to discuss during 1:1

 #### Whom did you help since the last meeting?

 - Reviewed the TPS newsletter for AB.

+MS: Thank you! 🎊

 #### Who helped you since the last meeting?